chensasha/TanscriptomeAssembly-Annelids/README.md

 ## Qualitative analysis of gene expression

-Now that we have clustered decontaminated data we can analyze gene expression.
+Now that we have clustered decontaminated data, we can analyze gene expression.
 We use [Salmon](https://github.com/COMBINE-lab/salmon) to produce transcript-level quantification estimates from our data.
 First, build an index.
 ```
 salmon index -t CDHIT_clean.fasta -i CDHIT_clean_index -k 31
 ```